kodonnell/qoi/README.md

 - Benchmarks - add real images, and also compare performance with QOI to see overhead of python wrapper.
 - `setuptools_scm_git_archive`?
 - Code completion?
-- Investigate a simple 'lossy' compression with QOI - halve the image size and compress, and on decode, just upscale.
-It'll likely be very visually similar, but also much smaller, but should compare with JPEG.

 ## Discussion